 About That Art Teacher:

 Hi!
 My name is Sierra Machado and I am a public school art teacher in Oklahoma.
-I started That Art Teacher to be my creative space to organize the chaos I have collected in my ten years of art education.
+I started That Art Teacher to be my creative space to organize the chaos I have collected in my eleven years of art education.

 All art teachers can tell you they have NO TIME FOR THEIR OWN ART.
 We give away our best ideas and encourage hundreds of young artists, but it’s really hard to make time for your own creative process.
 That Art Teacher is my way of making intentional time for my own art- even if it’s a ten minute doodle!